catherinepope/papermod/content/workshops/resources/writing-a-narrative-cv.md

 - [Using the OCAR structure for academic writing](../using-the-ocar-structure-for-academic-writing/)

+You'll be using OCAR to build your narrative.

 ### What to expect 🧐

 In the workshop, I'll introduce a fictitious funding call.
 Then I'll guide you through the steps of writing a narrative CV that supports your proposed project.
-You'll work through practical exercises to draft sections of your own narrative CV.
+Even if you're not apply for funding, this framework will help you describe your practice to academic audiences.

 By the end of the session, you'll have: